 What opportunities will this course give me?

-The rationale of this diploma course is to enable mature students to gain entrance to university to study any healthcare degree.
-We have a strong track record with all of our access students taking up a place at university.
-Subjects studied are diverse and include psychology, sociology, economics, health management, sports psychology, political science, human geography, demography, anthropology, ancient and modern languages, literature, philosophy, religion and art.
+Each year around 95% of our Access students take up a place at university.
+The progression routes from this Diploma could include, but are not limited to, subjects such as psychology, sociology, economics, health management, sports psychology, political science, human geography, demography, anthropology, ancient and modern languages, literature, philosophy, religion and art.

 What will I be learning?